plusjade/hopjoy/pages/javascript.md

-## Learning about Javascript (in the browser)
+## The Javascript Programming Language

-### Powering your application with Javascript

-(learn the basics of programming)
-Datatypes, setting and getting.
-Functional, vs object oriented, etc.
-Crash course into basic usage of a programming language.

 Javascript is a programming language.
-We can program javascript to perform a task.
+We can program javascript to perform tasks.
-We can tell it how, when, where to do it.
+We can tell it how, when, where to do things.

+## Javascript for the Web Browser

 Javascript will be used for 3 core responsibilities relative to our browser application: